brownsys/pl-mapping/README.md

 and we have root access.
 The master drops lists of IP addresses on quanto for it to run iffinder on periodically.

-To setup, install the crontab entry which is in the `quanto` dir, as well as the `run-iffinder.sh` script.
-It is also necessary to create a directory called `results` and install iffinder.
+To setup, install the crontab entry which is in the `quanto-iffinder` dir, as well as the `run-iffinder.sh` script.
+It is also necessary to create a directory called `results` and install `iffinder`.